AppFlowy-IO/AppFlowy/doc/CONTRIBUTING.md

 Let's encourage the behavior we want to see in the world and constantly foster a welcoming environment!

 [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/)

+## Sign the CLA Agreement

+That we do not have any potential problems later it is sadly necessary to sign a Contributor License Agreement.
+That can be done literally with the push of a button.

+We used the most simple one that exists.
+It is from Indie Open Source which uses plain English and is literally only a few lines long.

+A bot will automatically comment on the pull request once it got opened asking for the agreement to be signed.
+Before it did not get signed it is sadly not possible to merge it in.

 [Back to TOC](#table-of-contents)